Skip to content

 swift ocr.swift recipe.png

-Or compile an optimized native binary and keep it around:
+Or compile an optimized native binary:

 # -O turns on LLVM's optimizer; link the two system frameworks we touch.